 This is one of those fantastic cases where multiple points of view are accurate and important.

 I remember when there was a mechanic on every street corner.
 In those days, they did all sorts of things.
 Pumping gas, changing tires, fixing flats, overhauling engines, calming children and smoking cigarettes.
-It always seemed to me that mechanics smoked a lot of cigarettes.
+It always seemed to me that mechanics smoked a lot of cigarettes and couldn’t check HPI history via text like you do now.
 You could almost always buy a pack (particularly if you were under 12) from one of the guys at the gas station.
 Thinking back on it, I’m surprised that more mechanics didn’t die from cigarette ashes falling into gas tanks.

 In those days, cars didn’t work very well.
 There was an unspoken conspiracy between the replacement parts brokers (the mechanics) and the automotive companies.
 Gobs and gobs of money was made because the entire system was broken.